gvlima/gvlima/README.md

 ### Hello there! 👋

-I'm a software engineer passionate about building projects that will have a positive impact on people's lives and I really enjoy algorithms and data structures.
+I'm a software engineer passionate about algorithms and data structures, and I currently learning Go and Python.

-I'm currently learning Go and Python.
+I really enjoy building projects that will make people's lives better.

 to reach me: gustavo.volima@gmail.com